 Disposal of Mercury and Mercury Containing Devices

 You have a mercury containing device or discover a jar of mercury.
 Please contact anyone of the companies at the link below for disposal options or to arrange collection.
-Note: Open this site Mercury Collection and Disposal Contractors and click on Search Again For Recyclers and Environmental Service Providers; select Mercury Recyclers.
+Note: Open this site Mercury Collection & Disposal Contractors and click on Search Again For Recyclers and environmental Service Providers; select Mercury Recyclers.

 Ohio Department of Health Fact Sheets